Li Jue (Chinese general): Biography

 During the Second Kuomintang-Communist Civil War, he served as Chief of Staff of the First Brigade of the First Column of the Jin-Ji-Lu-Yu Military Region (晋冀鲁豫军区, Chief of Staff of the First Column, Deputy Brigade Commander of the 20th Brigade of the First Column of the Second Field Army, Commander of the Forty-Seventh Division of the Sixteenth Army of the Second Field Army, and Chief of the Operations Division of the Command of the Second Field Army.

 After the founding of the People's Republic of China, he served as the second chief of staff of the 18th Army of the Fifth Corps of the Second Field Army, deputy commander and head of the logistics department, deputy commander and chief of staff. in March 1950, he assisted in the command of the Battle of Chamdo.
 1955, he was conferred the rank of major general.
-After 1957, he served as the director of the Ninth Bureau of the Second Ministry of Mechanical Industry of the People's Republic of China, and the director of the Institute of Nuclear Weapons Research (核武器研究院).
+After 1957, he served as the director of the Ninth Bureau of the Second Ministry of Machine Industry of the People's Republic of China, and the director of the Institute of Nuclear Weapons Research (核武器研究院).
 1965, he was appointed deputy minister of Ministry of Nuclear Industry.
 In May 1982, he became a consultant of the Ministry of Nuclear Industry, and in April 1997, he retired.

 He was also a member of the 4th, 5th, 6th National Committees of the Chinese People's Political Consultative Conference, and in 2005, he was awarded the Medal of Commemoration for the 60th Anniversary of the Victory of the Chinese People's War of Resistance Against Japanese Aggression by the Central Committee of the Chinese Communist Party, the State Council, and the Central Military Commission, and he died on February 12, 2010, at the age of 96 in Beijing.